 CHOOSE YOUR STATE!

 Please note: This chart is specific to lock pick possession.
-We do our best to represent the current laws on this chart and keep it updated, however do not guarantee its accuracy.
+I do my best to represent the current laws on this chart and keep it updated, however, I do not guarantee its accuracy.

 Remember that the best way to protect yourself from the law is to know the law.
 Not every cop nor attorney knows every law so knowing your local laws could one day save you from an unfortunate situation.